ben-pr-p/asynchronous-lecture/README.md

 Read and run `node ./promises/resolve.js`

+### Creating a Promise vs. Resolving a Promise

+Read and run `node ./promises/creating-vs-resolving.js`

 ### Promise implementations

 Depending on your Javascript environment, you may or may not need to specify